6 Reasons Why Your Aircon Condenser Is Vibrating And Noisy When Running

 1. Foreign objects

 If your air conditioner starts making noise suddenly consider checking whether there is a foreign object, which might have fallen into the unit.
 Mostly this will happen on the window air conditioners.
-Since the outer part of the unit hang outside the window, small animals or flying debris can enter into the air conditioner.
-When this happens consider switching off the air conditioner immediately and open the front and use a torch to check inside.
-If your office or room happens to be on the ground floor, it will be most likely that a group of rats or lizard may have gotten into the system and made it their home.
-You will have to remove all the foreign objects inside it, fasten the front grille and then start the system once more.
+Since the outer part of the unit hangs outside the window, small animals or flying debris can enter into the air conditioner.
+When this happens, consider switching off the air conditioner immediately and opening the front and using a torch to check inside.
+If your office or room happens to be on the ground floor, it will be most likely that a group of rats or lizards may have gotten into the system and made it their home.
+You will have to remove all the foreign objects inside it, fasten the front grille and then start the procedure once more.

 2. The fan blades

-The fan blades in the air conditioner condenser may bend as a result of hitting foreign objects within the unit.
-Ensure that you check the fan blades from time to time to ensure that they are straight.
-If not consider straightening and align them properly.
-In addition, if any of fan blades happens to break, it can rub the fan housing and therefore create the noise.
+The fan blades in the air conditioner condenser may bend due to hitting foreign objects within the unit.
+Ensure that you check the fan blades from time to time to ensure they are straight.
+If not, consider straightening and aligning them properly.
+In addition, if any of fan blades happen to break, it can rub the fan housing and therefore create noise.
 You may also consult a professional to ensure that the fan blades are in the proper state.

 3. Vibration